Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Results

 \section{Results}

-A total of 1,723 pelvic radiographs (AP view) of 3,446 hips from 1,723 patients (male:female = 623:1,100) with a mean (SD) age of 54.8 (18.5) years were included in this study.
-The number of radiographs in the training, test, and evaluation sets was 1,533, 150, and 40, respectively.
-The number of hips labeled as ``normal", ``DDH", and ``other diseases" (including avascular necrosis of the femoral head and primary osteoarthritis) were 2,707, 422, and 317, respectively.
-The data characteristics are summarized in Table~\ref{table:3}.
+A total of 1683 anteroposterior view pelvic radiographs (3366 hips) from 1683 patients (male: female = 623: 1060), with a mean age of 54.8 years (standard deviation: 18.5), were included in this study.
+The number of radiographs in the Train-Val and Test sets was 1533 and 150, respectively.
+The numbers of hips labeled as ``DDH absent" and ``DDH present" were 3024 and 342, respectively.
+Detailed data characteristics are summarized in Table~\ref{table:3}.

-When using ResNet50 as the feature extraction backbone model, focal loss as the loss function, and binary keypoint masks as the training target (denoted as ResNet50+FL+B, where FL refers to focal loss, and B refers to binary masks), the keypoint detection model achieved a mAP (95\% CI) and mAR (95\% CI) of 0.807 (0.804-0.810) and 0.870 (0.867-0.872), respectively.
-In constrast, when using cross-entropy loss instead of focal loss (denoted as ResNet50+CEL+B), the model achieved a mAP and mAR of 0.794 (0.791-0.797) and 0.858 (0.856-0.861), respectively, which were significantly lower than those using focal loss ($p$\textless0.0001).
-When using different backbone models for feature extraction (i.e., ResNeXt50~\cite{xie2017aggregated} and ResNet50+FPN\footnote{ResNet50+FPN refers to the ResNet50 model with the feature pyramid network structure~\cite{lin2017feature}.}~\cite{lin2017feature}), the keypoint detection performance was also inferior to that of the proposed ResNet50+FL+B model ($p$\textless0.0001).
-Moreover, when using the heatmap mask as the training target instead of the binary mask (i.e., ResNet50+FL+H, where H refers to the heatmap masks), the mAP (95\% CI) and mAR (95\% CI) were 0.804 (0.802-0.807) and 0.866 (0.863-0.868), respectively, which were not higher than the results of the proposed model.
-Therefore, we used the ResNet50+FL+B model in all subsequent experiments.
-The ablation analysis results of using different configurations for the keypoint detection model are listed in Table~\ref{table:4}, while the mean (SD) OKS and mean (SD) distance (in pixels) between the detected and ground-truth keypoints are shown in Table~\ref{table:5}.
+Using ResNet50 as the feature extraction backbone model, focal loss as the loss function, and binary keypoint masks as the training target (denoted as ResNet50+FL+BM), our keypoint detection model achieved an mAP of 0.807 (95\% CI: 0.804 to 0.810) and an mAR of 0.870 (95\% CI: 0.867 to 0.872), respectively.
+In comparison, models using alternative configurations such as cross-entropy loss, different backbone models (ResNeXt50 and ResNet50+FPN\footnote{ResNet50+FPN refers to the ResNet50 model with the feature pyramid network structure~\cite{lin2017feature}}), and heatmap keypoint masks consistently demonstrated inferior keypoint detection performance.
+As a result, the ResNet50+FL+BM model was used for all subsequent experiments.
+The detailed sensitivity analysis results for the keypoint detection models with different configurations are presented in Table~\ref{table:sensitivity_analysis}.